issp-center-dev/TeNeS/docs/sphinx/en/tutorial/simple_tutorial-5.rst

 script consequently reduce the amount of the calculation by 100 steps for the latter.

-Let’s actually run it.
+Let's actually run it.
 After passing through a path to tenes in advance, execute calculation by typing as follows.

 ::